The lawyers advancing aren't better than you.

 -

-How to protect and document your contributions in a way that reads as strategic, not territorial
+Learn how to protect and document your contributions in ways that are come across as strategic, not territorial.

 -